Commandos - United We Conquer

 Lord Lovat Interview

-An interview with Lord Lovat recorded in 1978 in Inverness before his attendance at a reunion of the Commando Association.
+An interview with Lord Lovat recorded in 1978 in Inverness.
 The first speaker is Henry Brown OBE who compiled this interview onto a tribute tape for the Army Commandos.
 Lord Lovat tells of some of his memories of D-Day as the Commander of 1 Commando Brigade who spearheaded the D-Day assault.
 The tape was kindly donated by Ray Brooks son of Ernie Brooks No 4 Commando, implemented by John Mewett, and converted to MP3 by Mike Thomas at Yellow Wall studios Lockington Liecs.

 Your browser doesn't support HTML5 audio, right-click here and "save as" to download the file and play.